-As identified in the Metrics section, the most recent English Language Proficiency Assessments for CA (ELPAC) scores show 8.33% proficiency levels at Gateway and 0% at Providence with zero students reclassified as English proficient this year.
+The most recent English Language Proficiency Assessments for CA (ELPAC) scores show 8.33% proficiency levels at Gateway and 0% at Providence with zero students reclassified as English proficient this year.
+As stated earlier in this plan, the percentage of our EL student population is growing and their needs changing as we see an increase in the numbers of newly enrolled or newcomer EL students.
 To address the specific needs of English Learner students, intervention time, curriculum, and supplemental instructional materials will be provided to EL students at both sites.
 (Goal 1, Action 5)